Catherine Barton: Marriage

 Barton then returned to live with her uncle at his home in St Martin's Street.
 On 9 July 1717 she became engaged to marry John Conduitt who had arrived in England a few weeks earlier in May of that year.
 On 23 August they were issued a licence to marry at St Paul's Covent Garden, but actually married three days later at St Martin in the Fields.
 Barton had one daughter with Conduitt, Catherine, who was born in 1721.

 Later life

 Barton lived with Conduitt at Cranbury Park, near Winchester.
 She took in Newton towards the end of his life, and he resided with her until his death in 1727.
 After Newton's death, his papers were in Barton's care and then passed down through her family until 1936 when they were auctioned at Sotheby's.

-Conduitt died on 23 May 1737; Catherine died in 1739 and was buried with her uncle and husband in Westminster Abbey.
+Conduitt died on 23 May 1737; Catherine died in 1739 and was buried with her husband in Westminster Abbey, where her uncle had also been buried.
 Their only daughter and heir, Catherine, married John Wallop, Viscount Lymington, the eldest son of the first Earl of Portsmouth, and their son, John Wallop, succeeded as second Earl of Portsmouth.